“Ah, but after the sunset, the dusk and the twilight, when shadows of night start to fall.

 8 December 2018: You might think a sandwich on a Baja Mexican menu would stick out like a sore thumb, but Last Call’s signature sammich (truffle grilled cheese, dill aioli, Swiss, Cheddar and Smoked Gouda cheeses, white truffle oil on marble rye) is right at home here.
 This is a next-level grilled cheese sandwich (BOTVOLR, take note) with a troika of turophile favorites, three cheeses with mild though distinctively different flavor profiles.
 The dill aioli provides a tangy counterbalance to the salty richness of the cheeses while the white truffle oil lends earthy, savory notes.
 The marble rye is a perfect canvas for such a cheesy masterpiece.

-Whether it’s 10PM or 2AM you consider a late evening, The Last Call offers a terrific dining option, but it’s not just a nighttime option.
+Whether it’s 8PM or later you consider a late evening, The Last Call offers a terrific dining option, but it’s not just a nighttime option.
 You can enjoy this superb Baja Mexican experience for lunch, too.

 The Last Call